 Libretto by David Poutney.
 First performed on 21 February 2016 at the Welsh National Opera at Cardiff.

-As part as the Figaro's Trilogy
+First performed in Switzerland as part as the Figaro's Trilogy

-In coproduction with the Welsh National Opera
+New production in coproduction with the Welsh National Opera

 Sung in English with English and French surtitles